maurges/every-rust-gui-library/notes.md

 HUHHHHH, I just realized this has the same problem as iced: checkbox has no callback on change!
 Ahaha how stupid.

+Ok!
+I figured out a trick!
+State is not clonable, but you can map a state with identity to get the same state!
+And it doesn't even seem to break!
+Ohhh it's genius.
+I just had a look at todoWidget to rewrite it, and actually fuck this mess.

+I wanted to say that after I discovered this trick my life became very easy and I finished quickly, but no. There is a problem with reactivity: after I reset the vector, first a change to mini-views is propagated, and only then are the mini-views redone themselves on change of len.
+That means that if len decreases, I access a vector out of bounds and fail.
+But anyway, why am I doing this by index?
+Let's try iterating directly.
+Although I already forsee borrow errors.

+Didn't even get to borrow errors because this approach just doesn't work at
+all: I need to map a state, not an element of something.
+Well, seems like an unsolvable problem.
+No idea what to do here.

 Creating simple widgets: drawing primitives are there, input are not.
 Plus the sizes and layouting are crazy.